-I had thought that I might finish the bright orange afghan in time for tonight’s blog post, but such was not the case.
+I had thought that I might finish the neon orange afghan in time for tonight’s blog post, but such was not the case.

 After an incredibly slow crochet day yesterday, where I struggled to join the two already completed nine-square strips to the body of the blanket, today I found my crochet groove early and not only finished joining the last eighteen squares into two more nine-square strips: